oroinc/documentation/commerce/admin_guide/landing_commerce/product/products/website_gallery.rst

    Flick through the pictures in the gallery by pressing < or > arrows without leaving the product page.

-   .. note:: When **Use System** checkbox is enabled, system settings are applied.
+   .. note:: When **Use Organization** checkbox is enabled, organization settings are applied.

 6. Click **Save Settings**.